 Jim was born in 1944 in Cairns, Far North Queensland to Torres Strait Islander parents.
 His mother Marcellina Pearl Remedio has kinship connections to Murray Island in the Torres Strait.
 Growing up in Cairns, Jim attended St Joseph’s Primary School and Cairns State High School.
 Jim left high school at the age of 14 in 1957 to begin a five-year apprenticeship as a Fitter and Turner and completed night school as part of this apprenticeship.
 Once qualified, he undertook a wide range of jobs across Northern Australia and quickly gained a reputation as a highly skilled and hardworking tradesman.
 At the age of 21 he started his first company, taking on a range of jobs in the construction industry.
 After moving to Victoria, Jim worked in construction roles in the power generation, oil, gas, aluminium and ship-repair industries before purchasing a farm and becoming a successful primary producer for over twenty years.

-Jim has over 30 years’ experience in community and national radio media networks throughout Australia.
+Jim had over 30 years’ experience in community and national radio media networks throughout Australia.
 Jim became involved with Local Community Radio in Bendigo and quickly saw the potential of this medium to give a voice to Aboriginal and Torres Strait Islander people.
-Jim has been instrumental in the production and delivery of Indigenous Radio across the country.
-He has highlighted the land rights movement and human rights as well as connecting, informing and inspiring Aboriginal and Torres Strait Islander communities through news, current affairs, community information, and Aboriginal and Torres Strait Islander music to a larger national audience.
+Jim was instrumental in the production and delivery of Indigenous Radio across the country.
+He highlighted the land rights movement and human rights as well as connecting, informing and inspiring Aboriginal and Torres Strait Islander communities through news, current affairs, community information, and Aboriginal and Torres Strait Islander music to a larger national audience.

 “I really loved it.
 I remember those days as being really active; the days of the Aboriginal Movement.
 We used to put on a lot of what was happing in the Aboriginal communities.
 In the days of the Marches we were very active.
 It was good because we were at the cutting edge of what was happening in Aboriginal Affairs.”

-Jim has been the Chairperson of many Indigenous Broadcasting peak bodies, including National Indigenous Media Association Australia.
+Jim was the Chairperson of many Indigenous Broadcasting peak bodies, including National Indigenous Media Association Australia.
 He also managed the establishment of the National Indigenous Radio Service and Remote Indigenous Media Services.
-His life and work experience has provided Indigenous media across Australia, with management and strategic media development.
+His life and work experience provided Indigenous media across Australia, with management and strategic media development.

 In the 2000s, Jim moved into management of Indigenous Radio Stations, beginning with two years at Radio Larrakia in Darwin, followed by two at Yamatji Media in Carnarvon (Western Australia).
 Recruited because of his strong management reputation, Jim then moved to Central Australian Aboriginal Media Association (CAAMA) Radio Alice Springs where, over seven years, he oversaw the growth of the station’s investment in technology and training to lift capacity and productivity, making CAAMA one of the premier radio stations in Australia.

 In 2000, Jim was awarded the Centenary Medal for Services to the Community.
 In 2015, he took on the management of Melbourne Indigenous station Kool N Deadly (3KND), Melbourne’s first Indigenous owned and managed AM radio station.
-Jim brings a wealth of industry and governance experience with him.
-He has worked to develop a regional network to increase its sustainability, capacity and impact to reach a Victorian-wide audience and continues to support many other radio stations, including Queensland Remote Aboriginal Media (QRAM).
+Jim brought a wealth of industry and governance experience with him.
+He worked to develop a regional network to increase its sustainability, capacity and impact to reach a Victorian-wide audience and supported many other radio stations, including Queensland Remote Aboriginal Media (QRAM).

-Jim is a strong and proud warrior who has dedicated his life to supporting and advancing rights for Aboriginal and Torres Strait Islander communities across Australia.
-He continues to use his platform to highlight Aboriginal and Torres Strait Islander voices, culture, knowledge and rights.
-He remains an important voice and extraordinary leader for his community.
-He has shown continued support in the ongoing evolution of 3KND and First Australians Media Enterprises, ensuring it remains Aboriginal owned and run.
+Jim was a strong and proud warrior who has dedicated his life to supporting and advancing rights for Aboriginal and Torres Strait Islander communities across Australia.
+He used his platform to highlight Aboriginal and Torres Strait Islander voices, culture, knowledge and rights.
+He was an extraordinary leader and remains an important voice.
+He showed continued support in the ongoing evolution of 3KND and First Australians Media Enterprises, and ensured it remained Aboriginal owned and run.